 Answer: All bowstring material will fray or fuzz if it"s not properly maintained, meaning regularly waxed, so I guess the question is - Does 452 fray more than other bowstring materials?

 Early production of 452 bowstring material included fibers lubricated with silicone.
 It was found that the silicone would not blend with our standard bowstring wax applied during manufacturing.
 This caused 452 material to dry out quickly and a dry string will fuzz of fray.

 The fibers are no longer lubricated with silicone.
 We now use a special lubricant which blends well with our current production wax.
-This means that the 452 stays well lubricated, therefore no longer will it fuzz or fray.
+This means that the 452 stays well lubricated.
 All current productions of 452 will show no more fuzzing or fraying than any other bowstring material.
 452 is now called 452X.
 This also applies to the new Trophy product.

 Note also that the percentage of Vectran in 452X and Trophy is approximately 33%.
-The lower the Vectran content, the higher the durability, the faster the arrow speed, the longer the string life and the greater the safety.
-The right percent of Vectran stops the creep.
+The lower the Vectran content, the higher the durability, the faster the arrow speed, and the lower the fraying.
+BCY-X has the lowest % of Vectran, 13%.

 Question: Do bowstrings provide the same performance on different bows?

 Answer: No. It is generally accepted that small diameter string materials of 100% Spectra or Dyneema®, such as 8125, will shoot faster, but of course stability also has to be considered.